+COMMONWEALTH OF PENNSYLVANIA DEPARTMENT OF ENVIRONMENTAL PROTECTION BUREAU OF SAFE DRINKING WATER

+INITIAL DRINKING WATER OLIALITY REPORT
-2018 ANNUAL DRINKING WATER QUALITY REPORT PWSID #: 4560025 NAME: Indian Lake Borough Water Works

-Este informe contiene información importante acerca de su agua potable.
+2020 ANNOAL DRINKING WATER QUALITY REPORT PWSID #: 4560025 NAME: Indian Lake Borough Water Works Este informe contiene información importante acerca de su agua potable.
 Haga que alguien lo traduzca para usted, ó hable con alguien que lo entienda.
 (This report contains important information about your drinking water.
 Have someone translate it for you, or speak with someone who understands it.)

-WATER SYSTEM INFORMATION:

-SOURCE(S) OF WATER:

-Our water source(s) is/are: (Name-Type-Location)

-From ground water for Well #2, which is located on West Shore Trail between Potomac Lane and Algonquin and from ground water for Well 99-1, which is located at the bottom of West Shore Trail Extension.
+WATER SYSTEM INFORMATION: This report shows our water quality and what it means.
+If you have any questions about this report or concerning your water utility, please contact Dean Snyder at 1-814-267-4614 We want you to be informed about your water supply.
+1-814-267-4614 We want you to be informed about your water supply.
+If you want to learn more, please attend any of our regularly scheduled meetings.
+They are held on the second Wednesday of the month at 6:00 P.M. at the Indian Lake Borough Building SOURCE(S) OF WATER: Our water source(s) is/are: (Name-Type-Location) From ground water for Well #2, which is located on West Shore Trail between Potomac Lane and Algonquin and from ground water for Well #99, which is located at the bottom of West Shore Trail Extension.
 The aquifiers, which supplies these wells are in the Glenshaw Formation.
-West Shore Trail Extension to Siuox Path served by Well #2.
-Mohawk

-Lane to Causeway Drive is served by Well 99-1.
+West Shore Trail Extension to Sioux Path are served by Well #2.
+Mohawk Lane to Causeway Drive is served by Well #99.
 A Source Water Assessment of our source(s) was completed by the PA Department of Environmental Protection (Pa.
 DEP).
 The Assessment has found that our source(s) of is/are potentially most susceptible to [insert potential Sources of Contamination listed in your Source Water Assessment Summary].
 Overall, our source(s) has/have [little, moderate, high] risk of significant contamination.
-A summary report of the Assessment is available on the Source Water Assessment Summary Reports eLibrary web page: www.elibrary.dep.state.pa.us/dsweb/View/Collection-10045.
+A summary report of the Assessment is available on the Source Water Assessment Summary Reports eLibrary web page: www.elibrary.dep.state.pa.us/dsweb/View/Collection-10045 .
 Complete reports were distributed to municipalities, water supplier, local planning agencies and PADEP offices.
 Copies of the complete report are available for review at the Pa.
-DEP

-Regional Office, Records Management Unit at ()
+DEP Regional Office, Records Management Unit at ( ) regional Office, records Management Office ( )